intergalacticfm/plugin.review.intergalacticfm/obs.md

 ![OBS Scenes Sources Studio Mode](images/obs-scenes-sources-studio-mode.png)

 Note that some cameras can also capture audio.
 Double check that this audio is not being used in the audio mixer.
+Also disable autofocus of each camera and use a fixed focus.

 When another application is used to mix the video, for example Resolume, only the resulting video should be added as NDI.